-Like the beloved series before it, To All the Boys (a.k.a.
-Netflix royalty), Summer is all about navigating uncharted waters, be it crushes, family ups and downs and moments in life that don't go exactly as planned.
+Like Han's other series, To All the Boys (a.k.a.
+Netflix royalty), the Summer series is all about navigating uncharted waters, be it crushes, family ups and downs and moments in life that don't go exactly as planned.

-Though plenty of us have read the series, we can't wait to see where the TV adaptation of Belly's story takes us next—the good and the bad.
-Likewise, the cast is even curious how things will play out and what will differ from each medium.
+Though plenty of us have read the series, we can't wait to see where the TV adaptation of Belly's story takes us next, both the good and the bad.
+But don't expect everything that happened in the novel to transpire on screen.

 What will 'The Summer I Turned Pretty' season 2 be about?